muratk5n/thirdwave/en/2021/09/computing-ai.md

 # Computing AI

 Recent neural net heavy approaches to "AI" are too dependent on computation of decisions, not on any underlying model of intelligence.
-These are two different things.

 What is a model?
 In math teaching relations, models, functions are usually confused.
 Some call math "the study of patterns" but that's not enough either..
 There is an aspect of relations that dont get the mention they deserve.
 What are relations?
 Imagine the cat's cradle game,

 ![](cradle1.jpeg)